larsbratholm/cs-proteins/README.md

 ### TORUS-CS-DBN files

-License
+License and citation
 =======
-This repository is offered under the Public Domain (Unlicense).
+* This repository is offered under the Public Domain (Unlicense).
 Data in the individual datafiles may be published under their own license.
+* Please add a citation with link to this github page when using this repository for academic publications.
+Use something like the following: Anders S. Christensen (2014) http://github.com/andersx/cs-proteins (Accessed \$date\$)